Webinars

 Presenter:

-After registering, you will receive a confirmation email containing information about joining the meeting.
+After registering, participants will receive a confirmation email with details on how to join the session.

 Webinar Recordings

-Recordings of past webinars are available here.
+Recordings of past ISSBD webinars and workshops are available here:

 Stay Connected

-• Join ISSBD and connect with a global network of developmental scholars: Membership details
+• Join ISSBD and connect with a global network of developmental scholars:

-• Stay informed with CF-GO — receive updates on research, webinars, and resources: Sign up here
+• Stay informed with CF-GO — receive updates on research, webinars, and resources:

 Questions?

-For inquiries about ISSBD webinars, please reach out to us via comms@issbd.org.
+For inquiries about ISSBD webinars, please contact

 💡 Know someone who would benefit?
 Share this page!